Aashutosh-357/Project-Wine_Quality_Prediction/README.md

 ## Project Overview

-This project implements a robust **Tuned Random Forest Classifier** to predict the quality of White Portuguese 'Vinho Verde' Wine.
-The focus was on optimizing model performance through rigorous hyperparameter tuning, which resulted in a **12% improvement** over the baseline model.
+This project implements a robust **Tuned Random Forest Classifier** to predict the quality of White Wine.
+The focus was on optimizing model performance through rigorous hyperparameter tuning, which resulted in a **6% improvement** over the baseline model.

-The final model, achieving **~89% accuracy**, is deployed within a lightweight Flask web application.
+The final model, achieving **~81% accuracy**, is deployed within a lightweight Flask web application.
 Users can input various physicochemical properties (like alcohol content, density, and pH) and instantly receive a prediction of whether the wine is "Good" or "Bad."

 The application is deployed end-to-end on Render, demonstrating full-stack ML deployment skills.